hmzawz2/OptimizedAcquisition4vEM/README.md

 ### 3. Training

 Once your configuration file is set up, you can start training.
-The training process typically requires about 100 epochs to converge.
-The final model checkpoint (`checkpoint.pth`) saved at the end of training is recommended for inference.
+The training process typically requires about 30 epochs for supervised model and 80 epochs for self-supervised model to converge.
+The final model checkpoint (`checkpoint.pth`) saved at the end of training is recommended for inference.We offer two pretrained model (both ckpt/Fig2/supervised.pth and ckpt/Fig3/self-supervised.pth) for users.
+It is recommanded for users to use supervised.pth first, as it had trained on supervision.

 * **To start supervised training:**
     ```bash